You Need to See a Psychiatrist

 More than you think.
 Consider how you make investment decisions…

-Say you are a subscriber to my ETF trading service, Oxford Wealth Accelerator.
+Say you are a subscriber to Oxford Swing Trader, my new swing trading service.

-I can recommend that you invest in an ETF.
+I can recommend that you invest in a stock.
 I can recommend that you size your position to match your risk appetite.
 I can also recommend a specific stop or exit price.

 But here’s the elephant in the room: None of this matters if you do not have the discipline to invest, size appropriately and stick to the recommended stops.